 Ceremony and worship is an ideal that has been embedded within the human soul from the beginning of time.
 The soul is created to worship its creator.
 St Paul goes as far as stating that nature itself draws people to worship.
 The mystery lies within how and who to worship.
-Every religion has its own concept of how and who but there is one thing that every religion has in common, in regards to worship: Historically speaking, worship has to do with the creative order and how thing actually happen within our natural environment.
-Matter matters!
+Every religion has its own concept of how and who but there is one thing that every religion has in common in regards to worship: Historically speaking, worship has to do with the creative order and how thing actually happen within our natural environment.
+S Orthodox Christians say, matter matters!

 Indigenous communities have always worshiped in ceremony.
 Ancient Vikings, for instance, worshiped Odin as one of their gods.
 The worship of Odin was tantamount to what he actually did within the Viking community, and even Viking geography.
 The god that crashed down the thunder and rain was the god that received equal praise!
 When wars were won, Odin was victorious.
 When migration was desired, Odin was prayed to and worshiped.
 Nature and Odin were inseparable.
 American Indians worship in very similar ways.
 The gods and nature were inseparable.
 This is not heresy, in and of itself, rather, it is directly from the image of God in man.
 Man desires to worship not a God of doctrine but a God of creation and wonder…a God that creates, destroys, humbles, lifts up, etc!